 Subaru is the master of the outdoors after Jeep, and virtually any Scoobie hatchback, wagon, or crossover can handle trekking through muddy or snowy national park trails.
-Some models that come to mind are the Subaru Outback, Crosstrek, Forester, and Impreza hatchback.
-Also, with their large, flat cargo area and folding rear seats, they can easily double as your sleeping space.
+One model that’s particularly well-tuned for this task is the Subaru Outback.

 Want something a bit more unique for your camping adventure?
 You likely won't see very many VW Golf SportWagens at the campgrounds.
 With its available all-wheel drive, 860-1,883 litres of cargo room, and comfortable ride, there's not much this small wagon can't do.
 Like the Subaru models, the SportWagen has a large, flat cargo area with the rear seats folded, making it a great spot to sleep for roughing-it campers.

 As a middle-of-the-road camper, you prefer an air mattress or cot to snoozing on the ground in just a sleeping bag.
 You also need a bigger tent, and like to bring along some of your household conveniences, like a small cooking stove, decent pots and pans, and food.
 You're not quite roughing it, but you're not glamping either.